-Show location and provide product type of backflow prevention device, controller, valves. main line, lateral line and sprinkler heads for the entire system.
+Show location and provide product type of backflow prevention device, controller, valves, main line, lateral line and sprinkler heads for the entire system.
 Indicate on plans point of connection, pipe sizing, flow in g.p.m. for each valve in spray and irrigation zones.
+Not required for building permit.